ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltocpanel.md

 ```

 To begin your migration you first need to ensure you are logged into your WHM panel.
-The migration can only be started via WHM, which is the server-wide control panel, as oppose to cPanel which is the domain specific panel for your sites.
+The migration can only be started via WHM, which is the server-wide control panel, as opposed to cPanel which is the domain specific panel for your sites.

 ```eval_rst
 .. note::